Ubipo/BpfOsmBot/README.md

-# BpfOsmBot
+# BpfOsmTool
-Belgium Phone Format OSM Bot:
+Belgium Phone Format OSM Tool:
 Converts phone and fax numbers of provided OSM object ids to the ITU-T 'E.164' standard.

 ## How to use